 The best ecommerce platforms also make it easy for retailers to quickly configure discounts or promotions for select customers as needed.

 Leading ecommerce platforms automatically send appropriate messages to collect money owed from consumers at times the messages are most likely to be successful.
+This is also called Smart Dunning.
 There’s a built-in understanding of how to optimally space out the intervals between requests, and specifically what day and time are most effective.

 In ecommerce, the platform’s automation shows customers the products they didn’t know they needed the way a trained sales associate would in a brick-and-mortar store.
 Whether these products are loosely related to the ones they’re searching for (“cross-selling”) or it’s an upgraded version of them (“upselling”), automation drives subscription sales in powerful ways.